 Mokshada Ekadashi is popularly celebrated as ‘Gita Jayanti’ on the ekadashi tithi (11th day) of Shukla Paksha (the waxing phase of moon) during the lunar month of ‘Margashira’.
 If you follow the Gregorian calendar it falls between the months of November to December.
 As the name reveals, the observer of Mokshada Ekadashi vrat will achieve liberation or ‘Moksha’ from the cycle of birth and death and reach to the divine abode of Lord Vishnu, ‘Vaikunth’.
 This ekadashi is observed with devotion and zeal all across India.
 Mokshada Ekadashi is also referred as ‘Mauna Ekadashi’ and devotees on this day observe ‘mauna’ (no talking) all day long.
 In some states of South India and the adjoining regions of Orissa, this ekadashi is also famous as ‘Baikuntha Ekadashi’.
 This ekadashi is very noteworthy as it grants forgiveness for all the evil deeds and sins committed during one’s lifetime.

-Mokshada Ekadashi 2018 is on December 18 Tuesday
+Mokshada Ekadashi 2018 was on December 18 Tuesday